Principles of Dysphagia PG (10267.1)

 Participation requirements

-Students are required to attend the intensives (Week 1 & 14) in person, unless there are extenuating circumstances and they have notified the unit convenor prior.
+Students are required to attend the intensives (Week 14 Semester 1 & Week 1 Semester 2) in person, unless there are extenuating circumstances and they have notified the unit convenor prior.

-Students are expected to attend at least 80% of the lectures for this unit, either in person or online (9 of the 11).
+Students are expected to attend at least 80% of the workshops for this unit, either in person or online (6 of the 7).

 Required IT skills